 But, what happens in our more personal relationships?
 What happens when we become intimate with someone?

-In romantic relationships there is still an element that exists today that causes great pain: possession.
-We think that having a partner is to possess someone, that they should always be with us, that we’ll spend the rest of our days with that person.
+In romantic relationships, there is still an element that exists today that causes great pain: possession.
+We think that having a partner is to possess someone, that he/she should always be with us, that we’ll spend the rest of our days with that person.

-Think, for example, about a time when someone has filled your life, and you thought you were indispensable to them.
+Think, for example, about a time when someone has filled your life and you thought you were indispensable to that person.
 When things ended, your whole world came crashing down.

 Thinking that you’re indispensable sometimes stops you from letting go of something, when it’s actually time to let it go.

-Imagine a mother or father that thinks they’re indispensable for their child.
-They’re unaware of when it’s time to let them go so they can fly, and rather than doing good for them, they end up harming them.
+Imagine a mother and a father that think they’re indispensable to their child.
+They’re unaware of when it’s time to let him/her go so their child can fly, and rather than doing good for him/her, they end up harming their child.

 The same happens with countless other relationships in our lives.
 Sometimes your own need to be indispensable to someone makes you selfish, and it keeps you from seeing that it’s actually time to leave.
-It’s time to let them go.
+It’s time to let that person go.

 Romantic relationships create the worst situations, oftentimes causing a fairly toxic situation.
 You need to get out of it.
 No one is indispensable, and you yourself are not an exception to that rule.

-Do you know who you’re truly indispensable to?
+Do you know whom you’re truly indispensable to?
 Who will always need you?
 The answer is you.
 Only you are indispensable to you.
 You are the only person who will never leave you.